AkshilManiya/MyMusicPlayer/README.md

 ```

 ### 3️⃣ Run the Application
--- click on MyMusicPlayer.pyw
+- Click on `MyMusicPlayer.pyw`
--- it will directly open without console.
+- It will directly open without a console.

 ---